uapi-group/specifications/specs/unified_kernel_image.md

 The installed UKIs should have a filename `<version format specification>.efi`, i.e. the filename is left to implementers but must be valid for comparisons according to the [Version Format Specification](version_format_specification.md).

-### Auxiliary resources
+## Locations and Naming for UKI Auxiliary Resources

-Auxiliary UKI resources (such as PE addons for command line extensions and similar, as well as systemd-sysext and systemd-confext DDIs) built centrally by distributions and installed via package manager should be installed into locations depending on whether they should be applied to all UKIs installed in the ESP, or only to a single specific UKI.
+Auxiliary UKI resources (such as PE addons for kernel command line extensions and similar, as well as systemd-sysext and systemd-confext DDIs) built centrally by distributions and installed via package manager should be installed into locations depending on whether they should be applied to all UKIs installed in the ESP, or only to a single specific UKI.

 UKI auxiliary resources that apply to *all* installed UKIs should be installed into `/usr/lib/modules/uki.extra.d/`.
 UKI auxiliary resources that